Oghma-Infinium/Twisted-Skyrim/README.md

  - `PATCH`: Any release with a number change here will be considered a patch, these updates should be save safe and will be used primarily for bugfixes.
  - `HOTFIX`: Any release with a number change here will be considered a hotfix, these updates are save safe and typically only be for maintenance purposes.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Redownload the latest version from the Wabbajack UI, make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

 **ALWAYS** back up saves before an update.
 Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.